-10 A summary of the study used to establish this list of feedstocks and define this protocol's performance standard is provided in Appendix B.
+9 A summary of the study used to establish this list of feedstocks and define this protocol's performance standard is provided in Appendix B.

-Non-recyclable (soiled) paper as a category was not separately addressed in the performance standard research or through national waste characterization studies, however residential and commercial non-recyclable paper waste is co-mingled with food waste in the MSW waste stream and would be expected to have a diversion rate similar to or less than the diversion rate of food waste due to the fact that the waste is non-recyclable.
+10 Non-recyclable (soiled) paper as a category was not separately addressed in the performance standard research or through national waste characterization studies, however residential and commercial non-recyclable paper waste is co-mingled with food waste in the MSW waste stream and would be expected to have a diversion rate similar to or less than the diversion rate of food waste due to the fact that the waste is non-recyclable.
 Source separated compostable waste streams are likely to include food waste co-mingled with some amount of soiled paper.
-Non-paper compostable packaging products such as polyactide polymer (PLA) may replace paper or plastic limited mostly to MSW food waste from grocery stores and supermarket diversion programs.
-13 Therefore, MSW food waste and soiled paper waste streams are not eligible if they are sourced from grocery stores and/or supermarkets that have historically diverted these waste streams from landfills.
-Additionally, all grocery store waste streams composted by the project facility prior to the project start date are not eligible.